 The Honorable Anita Jones is University Professor Emerita at the University of Virginia.
 She has served as the Director of Defense Research and Engineering for the U.S. Department of Defense, overseeing its science and technology program.
 She is currently a Fellow of the Defense Science Board and a member of the National Academy of Engineering, serving on its governing council.
 She was appointed by the President as a member of the National Science Board, and is a Fellow of the ACM, IEEE, and AAAS.
 The University of Southern California, Carnegie Mellon University, and Duke University have awarded Dr. Jones honorary degrees.
 She was awarded the IEEE Founders’ Medal, the Bueche Award of the National Academy of Engineering, and the Philip Abelson Award of the AAAS, mainly for contributions to science and technology policy She has published over 45 papers on cyber security, programmed systems, and science and technology policy.
 The U.S. Navy named a seamount in the North Pacific Ocean for her.

 Douglas W. Jones, Ph.D. is a computer scientist at the University of Iowa.
-His research focuses primarily on computer security, particularly electronic voting.
-Together with Barbara Simons, Jones has published a book on electronic voting entitled Broken Ballots: Will Your Vote Count?.
-Jones’s most widely cited work centers on the evaluation of priority queue implementations.
-This work has been credited with helping relaunch the empirical study of algorithm performance.
-In related work, Jones applied splay trees to data compression and developed algorithms for applying parallel computing to discrete event simulation.
-Jones’s PhD thesis was in the area of capability-based addressing, and he has occasionally published on other aspects of computer architecture.
-He has published work on computer architecture on an occasional basis, such as his proposal for a one instruction set computer.
-Jones’ involvement with electronic voting research began in 1994, when he was appointed to the Iowa Board of Examiners for Voting Machines and Electronic Voting Systems.
+Together with Barbara Simons, he published Broken Ballots: Will Your Vote Count?.
+His involvement with electronic voting research began in late 1994, when he was appointed to the Iowa Board of Examiners for Voting Machines and Electronic Voting Systems.
 He chaired the board from 1999 to 2003, and has testified before the United States Commission on Civil Rights, the United States House Committee on Science and the Federal Election Commission on voting issues.
 In 2005 he participated as an election observer for the presidential election in Kazakhstan.
 Jones was the technical advisor for HBO’s documentary on electronic voting machine issues, “Hacking Democracy“, that was released in 2006.
 He was a member of the ACCURATE electronic voting project from 2005 to 2011.
 On Dec.
-11, 2009, the Election Assistance Commission appointed Douglas Jones to the Technical Guidelines Development Committee.
+11, 2009, the Election Assistance Commission appointed Douglas Jones to the Technical Guidelines Development Committee, where he served until 2012.
 Jones received a B.S. in physics from Carnegie Mellon University in 1973, and a M.S. and Ph.D. in computer science from the University of Illinois at Urbana-Champaign in 1976 and 1980 respectively.

-Joseph Kiniry, Ph.D, a new Principal Investigator at Galois, was most recently a Full Professor at the Technical University of Denmark (DTU).
-There, he was the Head of DTU’s Software Engineering section.
-He also held a guest appointment at the IT University of Copenhagen.
-Over the past decade he has held permanent positions at four universities in Denmark, Ireland, and The Netherlands.
+Joseph Kiniry, Ph.D is a Principal Investigator at Galois.
+He is also the Principled CEO and Chief Scientist of the public benefit corporation Free & Fair.
+Since 2002 he has held permanent positions at four universities in Denmark, Ireland, and The Netherlands, most recently a Full Professor and Head of the Software Engineering Section at the Technical University of Denmark.
 Joe has extensive experience in formal methods, high-assurance software engineering, foundations of computer science and mathematics, and information security.
-Specific areas that he has worked in include software verification foundations and tools, digital election systems and democracies, smart-cards, smart-phones, critical systems for nation states, and CAD systems for asynchronous hardware.
-He has over ten years experience in the design, development, support, and auditing of supervised and internet/remote electronic voting systems while he was a professor at various universities in Europe.
-He co-led the DemTech research group at the IT University of Copenhagen and has served as an adviser to the Dutch, Irish, and Danish governments in matters relating to electronic voting.
+Specific areas that he has worked in include software verification foundations and tools, digital election systems and democracies, cryptography, smart-cards, smart-phones, critical systems for nation states and national security, and CAD systems for asynchronous hardware design.
+He has over fifteen years experience in the design, development, support, and auditing of supervised and internet/remote electronic voting systems.
+He co-led the DemTech research group at the IT University of Copenhagen and has served as an adviser to the US, Dutch, Irish, and Danish governments in matters relating to electronic voting.

 Peter Neumann, Ph.D. holds doctorates from Harvard and Darmstadt.
 After 10 years at Bell Labs in Murray Hill, New Jersey, in the 1960s, during which he was heavily involved in the Multics development jointly with MIT and Honeywell, he has been in SRI’s Computer Science Lab since September 1971.
 He moderates the ACM Risks Forum, has been responsible for CACM’s Inside Risks columns monthly from 1990 to 2007, tri-annually since then, chairs the ACM Committee on Computers and Public Policy, and chairs the National Committee for Voting Integrity.